shred/acme4j/src/doc/docs/usage/renewal.md

 To read the expiration date of your certificate, use `X509Certificate.getNotAfter()`.
 The certificate is eligible to be renewed a few days or weeks before its expiry.
 Check the documentation of your CA about a recommended time window.
 Also do not postpone the renewal to the last minute, as there can always be unexpected network issues that delay the issuance of a renewed certificate.

 !!! tip
     Some CAs send a notification mail to your account's mail addresses in time before expiration.
-However you should not rely on those mails, and only use them as an ultimate warning.
+However, you should not rely on those mails, and only use them as an ultimate warning.

 ## How to Renew